pfmarteau/KDTW/README.md

 **kdtw.py** and **kdtw_cdist** are two python3.* implementations of KDTW, a similarity measure dedicated to (multivariate) time serie matching.
 KDTW is derived from DTW while ensuring the property that KDTW(.,.) is a positive definite kernel (homogeneous to an inner product in the so-called Reproducing Kernel Hilbert Space).
 Following earlier work by Cuturi & al.  [1], namely the so-called Global Alignment kernel (GA-kernel or GAK), the derivation of KDTW is detailed in Marteau & Gibet 2014 [3].
 KDTW is a R-Convolution kernel as defined in [2].

 ## Algorithmic complexity
 The algorithmic complexity of KDTW is O(N^2), where N is the length of the longest of the two time series given in entry, and when no corridor size is specified.
-This complexity drop down to O(C.N) when a symmetric corridor of size C is exploited.
+This complexity drops down to O(C.N) when a symmetric corridor of size C is exploited.

 ## Implementations
 * kdtw_cdist.py uses numpy and scipy.spatial.distance.cdist to accelerate the computation of the local kernel matrix